garethahealy/-elastawatch/README.md

 ## Building
 This project contains everything needed to run the example:

-1.Firstly, build the Camel Loader:
+1. Build the Camel Loader:

     mvn clean install

-2.Then download and install ElasticSearch/Kibana with the required plugins
+2. Download and install ElasticSearch/Kibana with the required plugins

     ./elasticsearch/1_install.sh
     ./kibana/1_install.sh